kevinawoo/temporal-code-samples/blob-store-data-converter/README.md

 > This means that Workflow Start, Signal, Queries, etc. from the UI/CLI will pass payloads to the codec-server but the
 > worker needs to handle a missing context propagation header.
 >
-> In this sample when the header is missing, we use a default of `PropagatedValues{TenantID: "unknownTenant"}`,
+> In this sample when the header is missing, we use a default of `DefaultPropagatedValues()`,
 > see [propagator.go: `missingHeaderContextPropagationKeyError`](./propagator.go#L66).
 >
 > This allows this sample to still work with the UI/CLI.
 This maybe not suitable depending on your requirements.